blib-la/runpod-worker-helloworld/README.md

 ## Features

+* Provides a starting point to create a severless worker for RunPod
+* GitHub workflow for a release
+  * Updates Table of Contents in the README.md
+  * Creates a release on GitHub using semantic versioning based on [semantic-release](https://semantic-release.gitbook.io)
-* GitHub workflow to create a semantic release and push the image to Docker Hub
+  * Pushes the image to Docker Hub using the release-version and the latest tag
+  * Generates a CHANGELOG.md
+* GitHub workflow for development
+* Foundation for unit testing in [tests](/tests)

 ## Setup

 * Clone the repo to your computer
-* Create an env with [conda](https://www.anaconda.com/download): `conda create --name runpod-helloworld python=3.10`
+* Create a virtual environment: `python -m venv venv`
-* Activate the env: `conda activate runpod-helloworld`
+* Activate the virtual environment: `.\venv\Scripts\activate` (Windows) or `source ./venv/bin/activate` (Mac / Linux)
-* Install the `runpod` lib: `pip install runpod`
+* Install the dependencies: `pip install -r requirements.txt`
-* Make sure to have [Docker installed on your computer](https://www.docker.com/get-started/)
+* Make sure to have [Docker installed on your computer](https://www.docker.com/get-started/) if you want to build the image

 ## Local testing

-Execute `python rp_handler.py`, which will then output something like this:
+Execute `python src/rp_handler.py`, which will then output something like this:

 ```
 --- Starting Serverless Worker |  Version 1.2.6 ---